orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 ## Storing attachments in the filesystem or on S3

 By default, attachments are stored in the database.
-Alternatively, you can configure Form Runner to store attachments in the filesystem ([\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)) or S3 ([SINCE Orbeon Forms 2025.1]).
+Alternatively, you can configure Form Runner to store attachments in the filesystem ([\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)) or S3 ([\[SINCE Orbeon Forms 2025.1\]](/release-notes/orbeon-forms-2025.1.md)).
 This is useful for larger attachments, for example.

 To store attachments in the filesystem, you can do so globally by setting the following property: